-Dr. Rao obtained a BA in Economics from St. Xavier’s College, Bombay University, a PhD in Economics from the University of Pennsylvania, was a Hewlett post-doctoral fellow at the Economics Research Center and an Associate of the Committee on Southern Asian Studies at the University of Chicago, and has been a Mellon Fellow at Population Studies Centers at the University of Michigan and Brown University.
-He was an Assistant Professor of Economics at Williams College before joining the World Bank’s Research Department in 1999.
-He serves on the editorial boards of Economic Development and Cultural Change , Journal of Development Studies, The World Bank Economic Review, and World Development.
-He is a member of the Advisory Committee of the Successful Societies Program at the Canadian Institute for Advanced Research (CIFAR).
+Dr. Rao obtained a BA in Economics from St. Xavier’s College, Bombay University, a PhD in Economics from the University of Pennsylvania, was a Hewlett post-doctoral fellow at the Economics Research Center and an Associate of the Committee on Southern Asian Studies at the University of Chicago.
+He held faculty appointments at the University of Michigan and Williams College, and was on sabbatical at Brown University, before joining the World Bank’s research department in 1999.

 He is a Fellow of the International Economics Association, and the Chair of the Advisory Committee of the program on Boundaries, Membership and Belonging, at the Canadian Institute for Advanced Research.